gumaerc-testorg/7.344-spring-2015/content/pages/readings.md

 {{< tdopen >}}

-Bromfield, J. J., J. E. Schjenken, et al. "[Maternal Tract Factors Contribute to Paternal Seminal Fluid Impact on Metabolic Phenotype in Offspring](http://dx.doi.org/10.1073/pnas.1305609111)." _Proceedings of the National Academy of Sciences of the United States of America_ 111, no. 6 (2014): 2200–05.
+Bromfield, J. J., J. E. Schjenken, et al. "{{% resource_link "910f57e4-63fe-46f6-8f6f-3379012f1c80" "Maternal Tract Factors Contribute to Paternal Seminal Fluid Impact on Metabolic Phenotype in Offspring" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 111, no. 6 (2014): 2200–05.

-Crawford, G., A. Ray, et al. "[The Role of Seminal Plasma for Improved Outcomes During _in Vitro_ Fertilization Treatment: Review of the Literature and Meta-analysis](http://dx.doi.org/10.1093/humupd/dmu052)." _Human Reproduction Update_ 21, no. 2 (2015): 275–84.
+Crawford, G., A. Ray, et al. "{{% resource_link "18fd4326-e9ff-4535-9ea1-66eb964159b8" "The Role of Seminal Plasma for Improved Outcomes During _in Vitro_ Fertilization Treatment: Review of the Literature and Meta-analysis" %}}." _Human Reproduction Update_ 21, no. 2 (2015): 275–84.

 {{< tdclose >}}